 Hope you are enjoying this Google Adwords Tutorial.
 If you want to know more on how to advertise on Google then feel free to contact RankOn now!

 Landing pages are basically the web pages where a user lands on clicking your Google Ads.
-They are of immense value as they have the power to convert a prospect into a customer.
+They are of immense value as they have the power to convert a prospect into a customer when you advertise on google.

 This is why it is necessary to design a landing page carefully considering the user journey in mind.